Skip to main content

 Digital PR ManagerStrategy, campaign direction, topic ideation, outreach supervisionJohanna & Sibylle

-OutreachContact research, journalist relations, email outreach, follow-upsEither unknown to us or entire team
+OutreachContact research, journalist relations, email outreach, follow-ups, topic researchEntire team

 Tools Used & Shared Resources